cookinrelaxin/woody/docs/regular_description_specification.md

 ## TODOs

-TODO: Namespace internal and classes to avoid conflicts with the Swift Standard Library
+TODO: Read MCD Chapters 4 and 5 on context handling.
+TODO: Revise this specification.
+TODO: Define the scope of the context handler.

 ## Misc. notes